cybercom-finland/location_tracking_ml/README.md

 that the positions differ somewhat little from each other.
 Although for all fairness it should be noted that in the training data also some players did run out of the field.

-Running the network in a mode where it predicts the positions rather than deltas leads to a more bounded result, although the tracks are not as clean.
+Running the trivial network in a mode where it predicts the positions rather than deltas leads to a more bounded result, although the tracks are not as clean.
 Test set error is quite high, i.e. the parameters have a high variance.
 Still needs some tuning.

 A representative result given below: